 2. DATE AND PROCEDURES OF AUTHORIZATION OF FINANCIAL STATEMENTS FOR ISSUE

-The consolidated financial statements of the Company and subsidiaries (here referred to as "the Group") for the years ended 31 December 2022 and 2021 were authorized for issue in accordance with the resolution of the board of directors' meeting held on 9 March 2023.
+The financial statements of the Company for the years ended 31 December 2022 and 2021 were authorized for issue in accordance with the resolution of the board of directors' meeting held on 9 March 2023.